 Starting at the shoulder, draw a new dart, with the distance between the legs equal to your adjustment value, and the apex situated between 6 to 9 cm (2 1/4” to 3 1/2”) from the shoulder.
 For instance, if you’re widening your back piece by 2 cm, the legs of the dart need to be 1 cm away on each side of your reference line (so the total distance will be 2 cm), and meet on the reference line 6 to 9 cm from the shoulder (the larger the dart intake, the longer it should be).

 Your back bodice is ready!
 We recommend sewing another muslin to check the fit and balance of the bodice before making the final garment.

-The adjustment is exactly the same on kimono-type bodices such as Mélilot!
+The adjustment is exactly the same on grown-on sleeves bodices such as Mélilot!
 Cut along a line similar to the one above, making sure to go past the sleeve.